-We’re talking about how to paint stairs today on our lil DIY blog.
-Stare-worthy painted stairs, to be exact.
+Today, we’re talking about how to paint stairs.
+A stare-worthy painted staircase remodel, to be exact.

 Truth is, I guess these stairs have always been fairly “stare-worthy”.
 But in the beginning, I don’t think it was really for good reasons.
 But I’ll let you be the judge.

-Before we get into the how to, here’s what you’ll need to do this to your stairs –>
+Before we get into the how-to, here’s what you’ll need for this stairs project →

 - porch paint for runner color (Behr porch & patio – baltic gray)